 01 of 12

 Atlanta based interior designer, Tim Green has an ingenious idea for hiding bulky items like luggage and boxes.
-Behind these built-in bookshelves is a secret closet that keeps stuff out of sight.Continue to 2 of 12 below.
+Behind these built-in bookshelves is a secret closet that opens up and stores big items out of sight.Continue to 2 of 12 below.

 02 of 12

-Kitchens are one of those spaces in a home that can quickly get cluttered.
-Cabinetry designer, Christopher Peacock has an excellent trick for keeping countertops orderly.
-Behind this gorgeous sliding marble backsplash is a hidden spice rack.Continue to 3 of 12 below.
+Kitchens can quickly get cluttered.
+But cabinetry designer, Christopher Peacock crafted a solution.
+His excellent trick keeps countertops orderly.
+This backsplash slides back to reveal a hidden spice rack.Continue to 3 of 12 below.

 03 of 12